HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/generate_content_report.md

 # Generating a content report

-This section details how to genearte content report in HCL Content Reporting.
+This section details how to generate content report in HCL Content Reporting.

 ## Prerequisite